partic11e/repo-templates/CONTRIBUTING.md

 If you are interested in contributing with code, you only need to be familiar with [TypeScript][typescript] and [Deno][deno].

-You can contribute to documentation by looking at [documentation issues][deno].
+You can contribute to documentation by looking at [documentation issues][documentation].

 # Making code contributions